bowman-lab/diffnets/README.md

 *Install pytorch*

 *If you are installing on a mac or CPU only machine use this command.
-Note: Training on a cpu has not yet been tested and is not recommended*
+Note: Trainingis much slower on CPUs

 conda install pytorch torchvision -c pytorch